 That said, even though it was a particularly challenging environment to work in with the cameras at their limits, it was incredibly rewarding.

-Like all of my weddings I split my day into several key chapters, this assures consistency within each chapter which then in turn creates a much stronger body of work when these chapters come together during the edits.
+Like all of my documentary weddings, I split my day into several key chapters, this assures consistency within each chapter which then in turn creates a much stronger body of work when these chapters come together during the edits.

 Although I've refined the images below to just my very favourites, it still gives you an insight into how I approach these chapters and where I feel they should start and stop.